fd0e/site-1/wiki/pages/administration.md

 ```
 use the default password `tilde`

+1. su newusername and then copy the ssh key into ~/.ssh/known_hosts

-1. respond to their email with their account information
+1. respond to their email with their account information (template coming soon), including a reminder to set up their .forward file if desired, and encourge them to hop onto irc/#meta to meet the community

-1. click the link in the signup email from the server to open the domain control panel and add their forwarding address if they've opted in

-1. profit??

-account creation is something that i would like to look into. maybe this can be an admin portal (similar to ~town) that would notify admins when a new signup arrives and prompt them to go to the web interface to approve/deny/respond to the account request.
+automated account creation is something that i would like to look into. maybe this can be an admin portal (similar to ~town) that would notify admins when a new signup arrives and prompt them to go to the web interface to approve/deny/respond to the account request.

 ---